 Sacramento Car Accident Lawyer

-The city of Sacramento ranked the highest in the amount of accidents involving speeding, alcohol, and pedestrians under the age of 15 in the year 2016.
-This ranking, reported by the California Office of Traffic Safety (OTS), was based on a comparison between the 15 cities in California that have a population of over 250,000.
 Serious car accidents can cause devastating injuries, damage, and possibly even be life-threatening.
-If you or a loved one has been injured in a car accident, contact the Sacramento car accident attorneys at Walkup, Melodia, Kelly & Schoenberger for a free case evaluation.
-Call to schedule one today and discuss your legal options for recovering damages.
+If you or a loved one have been injured in a car crash, contact a Sacramento car accident attorney at the law offices of Walkup, Melodia, Kelly & Schoenberger for a free case evaluation.
+Call to schedule an initial consultation today and discuss your legal options for recovering damages.

-Do You Need a Sacramento Car Accident Lawyer?
+Reasons Why You May Need a Car Accident Attorney

-When you are injured in a car accident, the insurance companies are going to get involved, and they are not going to have your interests in mind.
+When you are injured in an auto accident, the insurance companies are going to get involved, and they are not going to have your best interests in mind.
 Their goal is to lower the amount of money they pay you in a settlement.

 - The crash caused serious injuries or a fatality.

 - It is not clear who was at fault for the crash.

 - The collision happened in a school zone, a construction zone, or other protected speed zone.